mdipierro/mdpcl/README.md

 ## How does it work?

-It uses the meta library to convert python code into an "Abstract Syntax Three".
+It uses the meta library to convert python code into an "Abstract Syntax Tree".
 It then calls a handler (C99Handler by default or JavaScriptHandler) which converts the AST into the target language.

 In the C99 case, `c99.compile()` uses distutil to compile the source to a binary Python module and it imports the module.
 The module is returned.
 A more complex of a C implementation of Black-Scholes solver can be found in `example_black_scholes.py`.